kuberlab/docs/docs/Settings/user.md

 # User Token
-You can create a personal access token and use it in place of a password for Kuberlab API or for CLI tools.
+You can create a personal access token and use it in place of a password for **Kibernetika** API or for CLI tools.

 # Delete User

-Delete User will allow you to completely remove your user from Kuberlab service.
+Delete User will allow you to completely remove your user from **Kibernetika** service.
 This action will delete your account and all data associated with it. <mark>ATTENTION:</mark> Be careful, all your data will be lost after this action!